mbeutel/slowmath/README.md

         ret
 ```

-The goal of this library is to provide a set of common arithmetic routines with safe overflow checks.
+The goal of this library is to provide a set of common arithmetic routines with UB-free overflow checks.

 ### Why *slowmath*?